pebreo/pebreo.github.io/endgame/partX-why.md

 Blockchain technology, known for its secure record keeping, offers a potential solution for some limitations of social currency:

 * **A reliable recordkeeper:**
+Imagine a benevolent AI dedicated to tracking and recognizing positive social interactions.
+This AI would function as a meticulous record keeper, documenting acts of kindness, volunteer work, community contributions, and other positive actions undertaken by individuals.
+This system would not only track the act itself, but also gather relevant details like the impact, beneficiaries, and context.
+This record could be accessed by individuals and potentially verified by others, potentially changing how we perceive and value social contributions.
+Such a system could incentivize individuals to engage in more positive actions, encourage diversity, innovation and even infinite growth.

 * **Tracking Interactions:** Imagine a secure, tamper-proof record of your "good deeds" or contributions to communities.
 Blockchain could create a verifiable history of social interactions, potentially increasing their perceived value.